MJ: Well, hello, Michelle! Happy Thanksgiving! And other expressions of holiday cheer!

 Suffice it to say, I join you in your anxiety to know what happens next.
 There are a few wrinkles by the end that at least suggest the series will not tread the predictable path, but even if it does do that, I’d probably still enjoy it.

-MELINDA: I suppose I probably will, too!
+MJ: I suppose I probably will, too!
 Despite my early ambivalence, I clearly care at this point.
 Such is the nature of shoujo addiction.